Tom Brady’s unofficial Bucs practices lead to questions for NFL

 “This is, again, a place where the NFLPA and the NFL are in the same exact place, which is we want whatever makes the safest possible environment for all of our constituents, whether they be players, coaches, trainers, medical staff, anyone in that team environment,” Sills said.
 “So we’re going to work very hard together to educate everyone about the steps that we feel collectively are going to be most effective at reducing risk for everyone.
 Again, this is all about risk reduction to try to mitigate risk.
 We know that we can’t eliminate risk.”

-Sills did not mention Brady’s name as he spoke to reporters on a conference call after addressing the NFL’s team owners during a video conference earlier Thursday afternoon.
+Sills did not mention Brady’s name as he spoke to reporters on a conference call after addressing the NFL’s team owners during a video conference earlier Thursday.

 “We will work very much hand in hand with the Players Association because this, again, this is where everyone in that team environment is going to share the same risk,” Sills said.
 “But they’ll also share the same responsibility to each other, which means that everyone is going to be dependent on each other member of that team environment for doing the very best that they can to implement these measures and to keep themselves and their household members as safe as possible throughout the course of the season.”

-In an Instagram post Thursday, Brady referenced President Franklin D. Roosevelt and wrote, “only thing we have to fear, is fear itself.”
+In an Instagram post Thursday, Brady referenced President Franklin D. Roosevelt and wrote, “Only thing we have to fear, is fear itself.”

-Another quote on Instagram from Tom Brady, again practicing with Bucs teammates in Tampa today after NFLPA medical director recommended players not to practice in groups: pic.twitter.com/2wqVT7hN8c— Greg Auman (@gregauman) June 25, 2020

 NFL teams have held no official on-field practices this offseason.
 Teams’ offseason programs for players were conducted entirely remotely.
 Those programs must end by Friday.
-Most NFL teams are scheduled to report to training camps July 28.
+Most teams are scheduled to report to training camp July 28.

-It’s commonplace for Brady and other NFL quarterbacks to organize unofficial offseason workouts with their teammates.
-But this, of course, is an offseason unlikely any other.
+It’s common for Brady and other NFL quarterbacks to organize unofficial offseason workouts with their teammates.
+But this, of course, is an offseason unlike any other.

 After covid-19 scare, Ezekiel Elliott expresses concern about NFL’s plan to protect players, families

 Brady and his Buccaneers teammates are not the only NFL players conducting voluntary workouts on their own.
-Seattle Seahawks quarterback Russell Wilson posted a video this week of himself working out with a teammate, wide receiver D.K.
-Metcalf.
+Seattle Seahawks quarterback Russell Wilson posted a video this week of himself working out with a teammate, wide receiver DK Metcalf.
 But the spotlight naturally finds Brady, the six-time Super Bowl-winning quarterback who left the New England Patriots this offseason.
-Some of Brady’s associates and supporters within the league feel that, while criticism comes with being such a public figure, the league and union should have issued mandates and highly specific guidelines if they wanted to keep players from practicing together.
+Some of Brady’s associates and supporters in the league feel that, while criticism comes with being such a public figure, the league and union should have issued mandates and highly specific guidelines if they wanted to keep players from practicing together.

 The NFLPA’s guidance was not binding.
 It was an advisory, issued Saturday via a written statement by Thom Mayer, the union’s medical director.